coronel08/my-notes/notes/docs/aws.md

     * Most common record routings are:
         * A: hostname ipv4 example.com -> 12.3.1.3
         * AAAA: hostname ipv6
-        * Cname: hostname to hostname example.com -> ----
+        * Cname: hostname to hostname test.example.com -> (only for non root domain)
-        * Alias: hostname to AWS resource
+        * Alias: hostname to AWS resource, free and works for root domain
     * Time to Live
         * High TTL(24hrs) has less traffic and possibly outdated records
         * Low TTL(60hrs) more traffic on DNS and records are outdated for less time.
+    * Routing Policy
+        * simple -
+        * weighted - distributed based on percentage loads
+        * latency - redirect to server with least latency
+        * failover - health check mandatory
+        * geolocation - routing based on user location, needs a default policy in case no match.
+        * geoproximity - if you want to shift traffic from one region to another by increasing the bias
+        * multi-value - route traffic to multiple resources and associate health checks with records. not a substitute for Load Balancing but helps.
+    * Health Checks - checks status of resources, can integrate with CloudWatch
 * Cloudfront - Can integrate AWS Shield and AWS WAF to protect against network DDOS attacks.

 ## Storage and DB